Where Will the UK Tyre Market be Going Next?

 This was happening all over the UK.
 Revolutionized the way that tyres were sold.
 To the growing market and expansion of the car market.
 Most households had a car by then and business was good and profitable.
 So, I started a business that we called Kut-Kost tyres.
 Accordingly,we grew into three depots and made a good living.

 The advance of the tyre wholesaler.

-Life went on for a few years and as we were selling more tyres then the manufactures were offering better deals and many of us were tempted to buy in quantity.
-We were at this stage having to compete with the emerging Kwik Fit Tyre Discount stores and the ever more competitive Nationals.
-Pre computer local newspapers would have up six different adverts offering all sorts of deals to the motorists and this drove down the prices and then of course our margins.
-Buying containers was a way of increasing the bottom line.
+Life went on for a few years and as we were selling more tyres.
+Of course, then the manufactures were offering better deals .
+Many of us were tempted to buy in quantity.
+We were at this stage having to compete with the emerging Kwik Fit Tyre Discount stores .
+Including the ever more competitive Nationals.

 At this stage we were all on a different level and knew who was the competition and could price our products accordingly to compete.
 What we didn’t see was the growing number of

 wholesalers that were springing up all over the country and were growing at an alarming rate.
 I remember my first visit to Southam tyres in the old Rolls-Royce factory in the midlands and was in awe at the amount of stock he carried.
 Reg Bond also started his empire at round about the same time forming Bond International from an old warehouse in Pocklington ,North Yorkshire and the rest is history.

 Many retailers started to buy the better deals shifting their purchases from the manufacturers to the wholesalers in our relentless search to maintain our profit levels.